 But that’s enough about what happened behind the scenes!
 Without a doubt, the community members and Blue Ventures staff featured in this film are the super-stars.
 They shine in their work, which I see every day, but I worried about how to ensure that this came through on camera.
 However, once the film is released, you will see for yourself, I needn’t have worried.
 Every participant was as natural and dynamic on camera as they are in person – a talent I certainly do not share!

 Once we began to ask questions about people’s lives and work, nobody needed a moment before launching into exactly what they do, why the approach of integrating reproductive health services with community conservation is so needed and so effective, and how it impacts their daily lives.
 In fact, our biggest challenge in the end was cutting everything to fit a 10-minute film rather than just deciding to produce an hour-long feature!

 One of our goals with this project is one that I think can sometimes be forgotten with such endeavours; ensuring that this film is brought back to our partner communities for everyone here to enjoy.
 Indeed, our biggest commitment in this work is to them.
 Over the next few months we will be incorporating the film into our village outreach tours and, as we did with each individual participant during filming, we will spend significant time explaining the purpose of this film and how it will be used.
 This will be a chance for communities here to see how their experiences serve as a model and an inspiration for others around the world.

-I went into this process with the goal of communicating our perspectives and experiences of PHE in a way that will help other communities, organisations and even countries adopt similar models.
+I went into this process with the goal of communicating our perspectives and experiences of PHE in a way that will help other communities and organisations to work in a similarly holistic way.
 I am leaving this experience more convinced than ever that I am surrounded by all-stars and that they are ideally placed to inspire and support others interested in implementing effective PHE programmes.
 PHE works – and they will show you how and why!